A couple of rigging students are making a video about "How to Make a Grommet" so I made movie trailer for this upcoming movie, just for fun.

 Rigging Group:

-Today we worked on grommets.
-All of us, as a group went over how to make a grommet.
+to make a grommet.
 I started to take some video to begin a movie called, "How to Make a 17th Century Grommet".
 We went step by step on how to make them.
 It made a lot more sense today than it did last week.
 Even today, the second day, the grommets look a lot better.

 Kelsey,